jasujm/lotina/README.md

-# Lotina: The machine learning powered musical soap box
+# Lotina: The machine learning powered musical soap dispenser

-Musical soap box is a soap dispenser that plays music while you’re rubbing soap to your hands.
+Musical soap dispenser is a soap dispenser that plays music while you’re rubbing soap to your hands.

-Musical soap boxes are typically integrated to the soap dispenser itself, activating when the soap is dispensed. **Lotina** (Finnish for *squelch*) is not a soap box.
-It’s a separate device that records sounds and recognized when tap is first opened and then closed.
+In typical musical soap dispensers, the music functionality is integrated to the dispenser, activating when the soap is dispenser. **Lotina** (Finnish for *squelch*) does something a little different.
+It’s a separate device that records sounds and recognized when tap is opened and then closed.
 After closing the tap and taking soap, it starts playing music until it’s time to rinse again.

-Hence the product description: a musical soap box powered by machine learning.
+Hence the product description: a musical soap dispenser powered by machine learning.

 ## Usage